NirlekaPlay/asymptote-engine/docs/level/level-setup.md

 In-game, they will become invisible and collides with players, but any other game objects such as NPCs do not.
 Make sure to keep these parts anchored.

+!!! note "Traversal"

     Keep in mind that the engine does a [depth-first-search](https://en.wikipedia.org/wiki/Depth-first_search) traversal.
     When traversing this folder, it will skip instances that are not `Folder`s.
     This means any Parts inside a `Model`, other `Part`s, or any other instances that are not `Folder`s will not be proccessed.

 # Npcs
 <sup>This folder can be named either `Npcs` or `Bots`, and it will work the same.<p></sup>